 Comprehensive Placement Rate

-View a list of Millikin's accrediting bodies on the Accreditations page.
+View a list of Millikin's accrediting bodies on the Accreditations webpage.

 Internships are an integral part of the Millikin educational experience; students in all fields have opportunities to intern in Decatur, nationally, and internationally.